Responsibility to protect: Libya (2011)

 India's UN Ambassador Hardeep Singh Puri stated that "the Libyan case has already given R2P a bad name" and that "the only aspect of the resolution of interest to them (international community) was use of all necessary means to bomb the hell out of Libya".
 Puri also alleged that civilians had been supplied with arms and that the no-fly zone had been implemented only selectively.

-Critics, such as Russia and China, said that the intervening forces led by NATO in Libya had over-stepped their mandate by taking actions that ultimately led to the overthrow of Gaddafi.
-While the Security Council authorised an R2P-based intervention to protect against government reprisals in rebel-held Benghazi, the UN resolution was used to provide air support for the rebellion against Gaddafi, without which he would not have been overthrown.
-Critics said the actions of the West in Libya created global skepticism about proposals put to the UN by the West to intervene in Syria the same year, putting the future of R2P in question.
+Critics, such as Russia and China, said that the intervening forces led by NATO in Libya had overstepped their mandate by taking actions that ultimately led to the overthrow of Gaddafi.
+While the Security Council authorized an R2P-based intervention to protect against government reprisals in rebel-held Benghazi, the UN resolution was used to provide air support for the rebellion against Gaddafi, without which he would not have been overthrown.
+Critics said that the actions of the West in Libya created global skepticism about proposals put to the UN by the West to intervene in Syria that same year, putting the future of the R2P in question.

+Syria (2011)

+From 2011 to 2024, allegations of mass atrocities in Syria during a civil war—including findings by a UN Commission of Inquiry that government forces and allied militias committed war crimes and crimes against humanity—prompted extensive international diplomatic and humanitarian engagement, but limited action under the responsibility to protect.
+The UN, the International Syria Support Group, the European Union, and the League of Arab States all pursued measures consistent with the R2P’s preventive and assistance pillars.
+These measures included support for humanitarian access centered on implementing UN Security Council Resolution 2254 and pursuing nationwide ceasefires; however, aid delivery remained constrained.
+Some states, particularly the United States, attempted to secure Security Council action explicitly framed through the R2P and potentially enabling military intervention; these efforts were repeatedly vetoed by Russia and China, which argued that earlier intervention in Libya had been used to pursue regime change.
+The Syrian case is cited as illustrating how the rhetoric of the R2P is instrumentalized globally, as well as its practical limits when Security Council consensus for enforcement measures cannot be achieved.